Addiction and the Brain

 Neurofeedback helps target the underlying issues that may be triggering addiction, such as:

 By helping the brain relearn how to live without drugs, neurofeedback has proven to be a successful addiction treatment for many people.
 Several treatment centers offer neurofeedback as part of a comprehensive recovery plan.
-Call us now to get in touch with a treatment center that can help you.
+Contact us now to get in touch with a treatment center that can help you.